hjhart/hjhart.blog/_posts/2017-04-05-using-bundler-to-securely-install-your-private-github-gems.markdown

 {% gist hjhart/c1fb019a2ef3320f690e1076cabdb44e Gemfile %}

-Now we just need to generate a token and place it in your shell environment for it to work.
+## Bundle Config

+Now we just need to instruct bundler where the find the credentials.
+We can do that by issuing a bundle config command.

+{% gist hjhart/c1fb019a2ef3320f690e1076cabdb44e bundle_config %}

+This creates an environment variable in your `~/.bundle/config` file, which will exist every time you run a `bundle` command.

+{% gist hjhart/c1fb019a2ef3320f690e1076cabdb44e ~.bundle_config %}

+Now, running a `bundle install` will authenticate using those credentials specified.
+For CI environments, or deployment environments, you can also just specify the environment variable when issuing bundle commands, but I find it more consistent to place the authentication token inside of the `bundle config`

+{% gist hjhart/c1fb019a2ef3320f690e1076cabdb44e bundle_install.sh %}

 ## A Quick Side Note